▢ OpenSuse 15.5

-The product is tested on OpenSuse 42 but should run on most modern Linux versions.
-It uses sysvinit rather than systemd for startup and shutdown.
+The product is tested on OpenSuse 15.5 but will run on most modern Linux versions supporting systemd.

 On Linux, Jiglu is distributed as RPMs so you will need to be able to install these.
 We don't currently provide Debian packages but installing Debian's rpm package will allow Jiglu to be installed.

 |Tomcat is our preferred web application container.
 Please enquire about support for other application servers.|

 We support both Sendmail and Postfix as MTAs, with a preference for Sendmail.

 On AWS mail can be received - but not sent - using Amazon Simple Email Service.

 |PostgreSQL will be suitable for most small to moderately large installations but we also support Oracle for organisations that prefer it.|

 |Jiglu will work with all modern browsers supporting HTML 5.
 In earlier browsers it will try and degrade gracefully but some features may not be available.|

 ▢ Apple Mail

 ▢ Yahoo Mail